-calculate, for each scenario, the percentage cost reduction by the failure-risk model relative to the Wagner-Whitin model.
+For each scenario, two optimal production plans were generated: 1) a Wagner-Whitin production plan and 2) a failure-risk production plan.
+Since our goal is to understand under what circumstances the failure-risk model is likely to outperform the Wagner-Whitin model, we calculate, for each scenario, the percentage cost reduction by the failure-risk model relative to the Wagner-Whitin model.
 We then plot the percentage savings against various system parameters to gain insight.

-The results are shown in the four graphs in Figure 2 with each diamond on the graphs representing one of the 1,000 scenarios.
-In 419 of the scenarios, the failure-risk model led to savings with an average of 11%.
+The Phase II Simulation: The results of our Phase II simulations are shown in the four graphs in Figure 2 with each diamond on the graphs representing one of the 1,000 scenarios.
+In the 419 scenarios where the two models yield different results, the failure-risk model led to savings with an average of 11%.